What is Natural Language Processing (NLP)?

 As AI capabilities expand rapidly, organizations are increasingly adopting AI governance frameworks that combine policy, compliance, and technology to monitor and enforce responsible use.
 These efforts reflect a broader shift toward trustworthy AI — a future where innovation is balanced with accountability and societal well-being.

-Generative Pre-trained Transformers (GPT)
+What is Generative Pre-trained Transformers (GPT)?

 Generative Pre-trained Transformers, commonly known as GPT, represent a breakthrough in the field of natural language processing (NLP).
 Developed by OpenAI, GPT models are a type of artificial intelligence that specializes in generating human-like text.
 They achieve this by predicting the next word in a sentence, having been trained on a vast corpus of text data.
 The most recent iterations, like GPT-4, are known for their remarkable ability to generate coherent and contextually relevant text across various topics.